Essays

 Why Do So Many Students Lose Marks on Essays?

 The most common reasons students lose marks on essays have nothing to do with intelligence or knowledge of the subject.
 They lose marks because of structural problems: no clear thesis, body paragraphs that summarize instead of analyze, conclusions that just repeat the introduction, missing transitions, and poor citation practice.
 Research on student writing at US and UK universities consistently shows that content knowledge accounts for roughly 40% of an essay grade — while presentation, argumentation, and structure account for the rest.
-This is why understanding the most common essay mistakes is as important as knowing your subject matter.
 The good news: structural problems are fixable.
 Once you understand the anatomy of a perfect essay, the path to better grades becomes clear.

 How to Create a Perfect Essay Outline